Empty Chair Memorial: Internment during World War II and aftermath

-Following the attack on Pearl Harbor by the Empire of Japan and the U.S. entry into World War II, President Franklin D. Roosevelt signed Executive Order 9066 on February 19, 1942, which gave military commanders the authority to exclude specified persons from certain areas, paving way for the internment of Japanese Americans.
+Following the attack on Pearl Harbor by the Empire of Japan and the U.S. entry into World War II, President Franklin D. Roosevelt signed Executive Order 9066 on February 19, 1942, which gave military commanders the authority to exclude specified persons from certain areas, paving way for the incarceration of Japanese Americans.
 Unlike California, Oregon, and Washington which were designated as military exclusion zones that evicted all Japanese residents there to inland internment camps, Alaska was not included on the list due to its small Japanese populace.
 Nevertheless, the territory's Japanese residents were forced to leave by the Western Defense Command.

-One of the notable ethnic Japanese from Juneau was John Tanaka, a Juneau High School valedictorian, who later served as an inspiration for the Empty Chair Memorial.
+One of the notable ethnic Japanese from Juneau was John Minoru Tanaka, a Juneau High School valedictorian, who later served as an inspiration for the Empty Chair Memorial.
 His father, Shonosuke Tanaka, owned the popular City Cafe in the city for decades and was among the 15 Japanese nationals arrested by the FBI immediately after the Pearl Harbor attack, where they were incarcerated along with two German citizens for several months at Fort Richardson in Anchorage, Alaska.
 In April 1942, when all ethnic Japanese in Alaska were ordered to leave for internment camps inland, a special ceremony was held on the 15th at the school gymnasium where John received his diploma.
 During the official graduation in May 1942, Tanaka's classmates placed an empty wooden folding chair to symbolize his absence.

 By the end of April, a total of 53 persons of Japanese ancestry left their homes and businesses in Juneau to internment camps inland.
 John, his brother (William), his mother (Nobu), and his two sisters (Alice and Mary) were taken on a United States Army transport ship to Seattle for processing at Puyallup Assembly Center and then onto Minidoka War Relocation Center in Idaho, where they were incarcerated during the remainder of the war.
 Shonosuke would later be sent to the United States Department of Justice prison in Lordsburg, New Mexico for a few years before rejoining his family in 1944.
 While at Minidoka, John volunteered for the U.S. Army and served with the 442nd Infantry Regiment in Europe.

 After the war, most Juneau Japanese families returned to the city and re-established themselves, including the Tanaka family.
 Welcomed back, they found that residents had watched out for their interests in their absence.
 Unlike Japanese elsewhere in the country, they were able to resume their prior lives without serious difficulties, a testament to the decency of the people living in Juneau in the mid 20th Century.
 Following his military discharge in 1946, John enrolled and graduated at the University of Washington where he later went to the St. Louis University School of Medicine and became an anesthesiologist.
 He died in 1978, survived by his wife, Jeanne Tanaka, and his five children.